akeneo/pim-docs/cookbook/catalog/common/query.rst

 The Akeneo PIM project introduces services to help you manage your objects.

-Product is the main object of the application and had a large set of services to build and execute queries.
+Product is the main object of the application and has a large set of services to build and execute queries.

 For all other simpler objects (as Attribute, Family, Category, Channel, Locale etc), we use quite common Doctrine repositories.

 Instantiate an ObjectRepository
 -------------------------------

-Doctrine is very used in the application for persisting and reading information to and from a database.
+Doctrine is widely used in the application for persisting and reading information to and from a database.

 For each object, a repository which implements ``Doctrine\Common\Persistence\ObjectRepository`` is provided.